 What they’re looking for is Enterprise Architecture (EA).

-In Need of a New Look
+In need of a new look

-Enterprise Architecture is the art of balancing the various capabilities, constraints and needs of an organization against the IT capabilities required to be efficient and effective.
+EA is the art of balancing the various capabilities, constraints and needs of an organization against the IT capabilities required to be efficient and effective.

 The problem is most organizations have been there, done that with EA.
 Simply put, it didn’t work for them the first time around (or the second and third times).
 The EA they trialed did not lead to actionable results and was out of touch with the business vision.
 Eventually, those types of traditional EA programs were cut, forcing enterprise architects to revert back to performing siloed solution architecture activities.